alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 | **Shin** | ש | **Sigm-a** | Σ, σ, ς |
 | **Tav** | ת | **Tau** | Τ, τ |

-*(Note: Some Hebrew letters like Kaf, Mem, Nun, Pe, and Tsadi have different forms when they appear at the very end of a word, though only the standard forms are shown here for simplicity).*
+*(Note: Some Hebrew letters like Kaph, Mem, Nun, Pe, and Tsadi have different forms when they appear at the very end of a word, though only the standard forms are shown here for simplicity).*

 ### Hebrew → Greek Alphabet: What Was Lost and Added